koustubh25/crawl-google-results/README.md

 ## Sample Output

-Title : The Association for Natural Language Processing ... - ??????
+Title : The Association for Natural Language Processing ... - ?????? <br>
-Site : www.anlp.jp/en/
+Site : www.anlp.jp/en/ <br>
-Abstract : Through the publication of a quarterly association journal titled Journal of Natural Language Processing and the hosting of annual meetings of the Association for Natural Language Processing, the association strives to promote this academic ...
+Abstract : Through the publication of a quarterly association journal titled Journal of Natural Language Processing and the hosting of annual meetings of the Association for Natural Language Processing, the association strives to promote this academic ... <br>

-Title : The Association for Natural Language Processing Home Page Site : www.anlp.jp/
+Title : The Association for Natural Language Processing Home Page <br>
+Site : www.anlp.jp/ <br>
-Abstract : ??????(The Association for Natural Language Processing)?????? ?????????????????????????????????1994?4?1 ?????????? ???4?????????????????1?????? ?? ...
+Abstract : ??????(The Association for Natural Language Processing)?????? ?????????????????????????????????1994?4?1 ?????????? ???4?????????????????1?????? ?? ... <br>

-Title : The Stanford NLP (Natural Language Processing) Group Site : nlp.stanford.edu/
+Title : The Stanford NLP (Natural Language Processing) Group <br>
+Site : nlp.stanford.edu/ <br>
-Abstract : Stanford Natural Language Processing and Computational Linguistics Group.
+Abstract : Stanford Natural Language Processing and Computational Linguistics Group. <br>

-Title : Natural Language Processing - Research at Google Site : research.google.com/pubs/NaturalLanguageProcessing.html
+Title : Natural Language Processing - Research at Google <br>
+Site : research.google.com/pubs/NaturalLanguageProcessing.html <br>
 Abstract : Most NLP applications such as information extraction, machine translation, sentiment analysis and question answering, require both ....
-Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing ( EMNLP '14).
+Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing ( EMNLP '14). <br>

-Title : natural language processing blog
+Title : natural language processing blog <br>
-Site : nlpers.blogspot.com/
+Site : nlpers.blogspot.com/ <br>
 Abstract : 15 Nov 2014 ...
-This is often tough because in the current NLP atmosphere in which we're obsessed with shiny new techniques, it's not appealing to show that the new data gets you 90% of the gain and the new technique is only 10% on top ...
+This is often tough because in the current NLP atmosphere in which we're obsessed with shiny new techniques, it's not appealing to show that the new data gets you 90% of the gain and the new technique is only 10% on top ... <br>